-The UMass Dartmouth Bachelor’s Degree Completion Program in History emphasizes the development of critical thinking, communication skills and historical perspective and prepares students for a wide range of careers.
+The UMass Dartmouth's Online BA in History emphasizes the development of critical thinking, communication skills and historical perspective and prepares students for a wide range of careers.

 This program requires students to complete 120 credits to graduate.
 With our generous transfer policy, students with existing credits may transfer up to 75 credits from a regionally accredited institution.

 To receive more information and connect with the program manager, please click on inquire now to the right.

 Click here for more information on the Bachelor of Arts in History program.